maxmantz/redux-oidc/README.md

 `npm install --save oidc-client-ts`

-In addition there is a optional dependency for [immutable.js](https://facebook.github.io/immutable-js/), if you want to use it.
+In addition there is an optional dependency for [immutable.js](https://facebook.github.io/immutable-js/), if you want to use it.

 ### Version 4 released

-Replaced oidc-client with oidc-client-ts package
+Replace oidc-client with oidc-client-ts package

 Update peer dependency to support React 16, 17 & 18